JeffMatson/WP-SMS-Notifications/readme.txt

 All carriers support the ability to send text messages via email.
 We have simply tapped into that to send all notifications.

 == Changelog ==

+= 1.0.3 =
+Added docblocks and resolved bug when sending the newly logged in user.

 = 1.0.2 =
 The "From" address is now set to admin@YOURSITEURL.COM.
 Should add some extra